norihiro/obs-color-monitor/doc/dock.md

 When you move your mouse close to the edge, a square will appear in addition to the region outline.
 The square indicates you can resize the edge.

 ## Selecting Scopes
-The dock provides ROI and 3 types of scopes.
+The dock provides ROI and some types of scopes.
 All scopes are on by default.
 Each scope can be turned off from a right-click menu.